How to setup Astra Packet Processor for Cloud Mirroring

 📄 How to Create Sensor Integration for API Observability

-This file contains configuration for the OTEL exporter and retry settings.
+/.env - configures the OTEL exporter and retry settings.
+Edit the following:

-• otel-collector-endpoint: Specify the endpoint of the OTEL collector.
+• otel-collector-endpoint - endpoint of the OTEL collector

 {